heseltime/heseltime.github.io/pages/rDai.md

 _In [The Unreasonable Effectiveness of Recurrent Neural Networks](https://karpathy.github.io/2015/05/21/rnn-effectiveness/): check it out for RNN character-level language modeling on several fun datasets._

-He goes on to distinguish between soft attention (he likens it to declaring a pointer in C, just it doesn't point to an address, but instead defines an entire distribution over all addresses in the entire memory) and hard attention, _where chings of memory are attended to at a time_.
+He goes on to distinguish between soft attention (he likens it to declaring a pointer in C, just it doesn't point to an address, but instead defines an entire distribution over all addresses in the entire memory) and hard attention, _where chunks of memory are attended to at a time_.
 This is a good image to have in mind as we move into the topic.

-But we take the route though RNNs/[LSTM](#lstm), not directly via Transformers: we will get there.
+But we take the route though RNNs/[LSTM](#lstm), not directly via Transformers: we will get there, though.